 1926: Dr. Nathan Ratnoff, Chairman of a Joint Hospital Committee representing Hadassah, the Women’s Zionist Organization of America and the American Physicians’ Committee, announced plans to establish a college of medicine at Hebrew University and to upgrade hospital facilities at the Mt.
 Scopus institution as part of a program to improve health conditions for those living in Palestine.
 The committee plans on raising at least one million dollars to make the plans a reality.

 1926: In Kiel, Germany, Rosel (née Zamora) and Rabbi Max Malina gave birth to Judith Malina “an American theater and film actress, writer, and director, who was one of the founders of The Living Theatre.”
+(As reported by Bruce Weber)

-1927: Two weeks after Charles Lindbergh landed in Paris, Charles Levine’s plan Columbia took off from New York for what was supposed to be the first flight to Berlin.
+1927: Two weeks after Charles Lindbergh landed in Paris, Charles Levine’s plane Columbia took off from New York for what was supposed to be the first flight to Berlin.
 Clarence Chamberlin was the pilot, but Levine was planning to lay claim to being the first trans-Atlantic passenger.
 The flight ended at Eisleben, 100 miles short of Berlin but was longer than the Lone Eagle’s flight.

 1928: Birthdate of Dr. Ruth Westheimer, self-described sex therapist and author.